Fuuulkrum7/SpendYourMoney/README.md

 ### How to use search
 In opened window click "go to registration" and then enter login, password and tinkoff token to create new user in db.
+Registration will be successful provided if the user's login is not empty, and the password is strong, that is, from 8 to 32 characters long, contains uppercase and lowercase letters, numbers, special characters.
 After successful registration or login (next launch) you will be able to use the currently available functionality - security search and download.
 Using search, you will be able to get list of different securities you were looking for.
 Keywords for this search can be: name of company, figi, ticker or class-code.
 For example, you can write ticker "LKOH"